-The Exchange may suspend trading or cancel a listing where necessary for the protection of investors or the maintenance of an orderly market and where:
+The Exchange may suspend trading or cancel a listing where necessary for the protection of investors or the maintenance of an orderly market.
+Trading may be suspended where, for example:

-- the issuer fails to materially comply with the Listing Rules; - there is insufficient public float; - the issuer has insufficient operations or assets to warrant its continued listing; or - the issuer or its business is no longer suitable for listing (Rule 6.01).
+- the issuer fails to materially comply with the Listing Rules; - there is insufficient public float; - the issuer has insufficient operations to warrant its continued listing; or - the issuer or its business is no longer suitable for listing (GEM Rule 9.04).